fonuxxine/travel-companion/README.md

 # Travel Companion
 Travel Companion is a web app that gives suggestions on restaurants, hotels and attractions in your chosen cities.
-The suggestions come with descriptions of cuisine, information of the place and can be filtered with ratings.
+The suggestions come with description of cuisine, information of the place and can be filtered with ratings.

 ## Demo
 https://drive.google.com/file/d/1U2ZO_zDqVwt-e8L-0Iz9ar8qwYx5bN7f/view?usp=sharing